 Tom is an Industrial/Organizational Psychologist who has consulted with dozens of individuals and organizations to develop leaders and leadership teams for over 20 years.
 He has held both external consulting positions as well as director-level staff positions with global responsibilities regarding leadership development and organization improvement and change.

-Tom has extensive experience in a wide-variety of industries and organizations, including healthcare, manufacturing, retail, financial, education and other non-profits.
+Tom has extensive experience in a wide variety of industries and organizations, including healthcare, manufacturing, retail, financial, education and other non-profits.
 His experience ranges from long-term organizational culture change to individual executive coaching.
 His clients range from Fortune 500 businesses to local small-scale organizations.

-The files below represent original, published research by Tom Giberson, Ph.D.
+The files below include representative samples of Tom's original, peer-reviewed, published research.
 Topics range from the relationship between leader personality and organizational culture, to various studies regarding the impact of similarity ("fit": person-person, person-team, person-organization/culture) on a variety of outcomes.

 Tom's work on the relationship between top leader characteristics and organizational culture was awarded the Kenneth E. Clark Outstanding Leadership Award by the Center for Creative Leadership in 2002.
 He has also published an edited collection with his brother, Greg Giberson, PhD entitled, "The knowledge economy academic and the commodification of higher education."
 The book includes chapters from multiple academic disciplines and several nations.